peteroupc/peteroupc.github.io/randomnotes.md

 The [**_normal distribution_**](https://en.wikipedia.org/wiki/Normal_distribution) (also called the Gaussian distribution) takes the following two parameters:
 - `mu` (&mu;) is the mean (average), or where the peak of the distribution's "bell curve" is.
 - `sigma` (&sigma;), the standard deviation, affects how wide the "bell curve" appears.
-The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.
+The probability that a number sampled from the normal distribution will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.
 (Some publications give &sigma;<sup>2</sup>, or variance, rather than standard deviation, as the second parameter.
 In this case, the standard deviation is the variance's square root.)

 There are a number of methods for sampling the normal distribution.
 An application can combine some or all of these.

 1. The ratio-of-uniforms method (given as `NormalRatioOfUniforms` below).
-2. In the _Box&ndash;Muller transformation_, `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = RNDRANGEMaxExc(0, 2 * pi)` and `radius = sqrt(Expo(0.5)) * sigma`, are two independent normally-distributed random numbers.
-The polar method (given as `NormalPolar` below) likewise produces two independent normal random numbers at a time.
+2. In the _Box&ndash;Muller transformation_, `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = RNDRANGEMaxExc(0, 2 * pi)` and `radius = sqrt(Expo(0.5)) * sigma`, are two independent values sampled from the normal distribution.
+The polar method (given as `NormalPolar` below) likewise produces two independent values sampled from that distribution at a time.
 3. Karney's algorithm to sample from the normal distribution, in a manner that minimizes approximation error and without using floating-point numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>.

 For surveys of Gaussian samplers, see (Thomas et al. 2007)<sup>[**(2)**](#Note2)</sup>, and (Malik and Hemani 2016)<sup>[**(3)**](#Note3)</sup>.